AkeruAI/.github/profile/README.md

 - **[Discord](#)**

 ## Contact Us
-For further inquiries, partnerships, or press information, please contact us at [contact@akeru.org](mailto:guibibeau@gmail.com).
+For further inquiries, partnerships, or press information, please contact us [here](mailto:guibibeau@gmail.com).

 ## License
 All Akeru projects are released under the [MIT License](https://opensource.org/license/MIT).
 This ensures that our software remains free and usable for all, promoting innovation and collaboration.

 ## How to Reach Us
 For real-time discussions and support, connect with us on [Discord](#).
-For professional inquiries, please use our official contact email: [contact@akeru.org](mailto:guibibeau@gmail.com).
+For professional inquiries, please use our official contact email: [here](mailto:guibibeau@gmail.com).